Croatian Fraternal Union Building: Architecture

-The CFU building is a three-story, flat-roofed structure of brick, steel, and concrete construction.
+The CFU building was a three-story, flat-roofed structure of brick, steel, and concrete construction.
 It was designed by Luxembourg-born Pittsburgh architect Pierre A. Liesch (1872–1954) in a Flemish Gothic Revival style.
 Liesch was also credited as a consulting architect on the Union Trust Building (1916), which showed a similar Flemish influence.
-The principal facade faces southeast toward Forbes Avenue and is clad in gold terra cotta tile with rust-colored accents.
-The facade is symmetrical and is divided into five bays by vertically ribbed responds which run the full height of the building.
-The first floor has an arcade of five pointed arches, with the central arch housing the entry doors.
+The principal facade faced southeast toward Forbes Avenue and was clad in gold terra cotta tile with rust-colored accents.
+The facade was symmetrical and was divided into five bays by vertically ribbed responds which ran the full height of the building.
+The first floor had an arcade of five pointed arches, with the central arch housing the entry doors.
 The side arches were originally plate-glass storefronts with their own individual entrances, but were later filled in with terra cotta blocks to form a blind arcade.
 The main entrance was also altered from the original carved wooden doors with stained-glass sidelights and transom to a more utilitarian aluminum-framed entrance.

-The second and third stories have three windows per bay, separated by vertical ribbing.
-The third-floor windows have the form of Gothic pointed arches, while those on the second floor are rectangular.
-The parapet above the third-floor windows is ornamented with Gothic tracery including a large tripartite pointed arch above the entrance bay.
-The building was originally crowned with a highly ornate overhanging cornice and a pointed-arch apex topped with a sculptural element, but this has been replaced with a plain brick parapet.
-Truncated corbeled arches that supported the cornice are still present.
-The responds were terminated with ornamented pinnacles, though only one is still present as of 2018.
-Other terra cotta ornamentation includes seals of the United States and Pennsylvania, escutcheons, scrollwork, floral patterns, heraldic dolphins, a crowned head, and sculpted figures of a rope-maker and a miner, representing common occupations for Croatian immigrants.
+The second and third stories had three windows per bay, separated by vertical ribbing.
+The third-floor windows had the form of Gothic pointed arches, while those on the second floor are rectangular.
+The parapet above the third-floor windows was ornamented with Gothic tracery including a large tripartite pointed arch above the entrance bay.
+The building was originally crowned with a highly ornate overhanging cornice and a pointed-arch apex topped with a sculptural element, but this had been replaced with a plain brick parapet.
+Truncated corbeled arches that supported the cornice were present.
+The responds were terminated with ornamented pinnacles, though only one was still present as of 2018.
+Other terra cotta ornamentation included seals of the United States and Pennsylvania, escutcheons, scrollwork, floral patterns, heraldic dolphins, a crowned head, and sculpted figures of a rope-maker and a miner, representing common occupations for Croatian immigrants.